Having some issues? Try these simple steps, you may not have to call in at all!

 For instance, is your machine the only one having the problem, or is it all of the devices on the network?
 If it’s just your machine then it’s probably not the Internet connection itself, but a problem exclusive to your device.
 On the other hand, if the problem is affecting multiple devices, then you need to look for other factors, such as how those devices are connected to the Internet.
 Are they using a wired or wireless connection?

 If they all use a wireless connection, then it could be the access point or the wireless radio inside of the router.
 If both the wired and wireless devices are affected, then it could be a problem with the router or the connection to the radio equipment.

 In some cases the problem might occur using Internet Explorer, but not when using Google Chrome.
 This could indicate a problem with the Internet Explorer application itself.
 In other cases you might not be able to browse the Web, but you can still get email.
 That would indicate that your Internet connection is fine, but something is blocking HTTP data traveling over port 80, but not email traveling over port 25.
 This would indicate a firewall issue or possible virus or malware infection.
 Once you identify the potential problem area, you can begin troubleshooting.

 If you have tried these STEPS and are still experiencing issues please let us know so we can get it resolved as quickly as possible.
-We have tech support in office as well as web chat located at the bottom right hand corner of the screen (or in the menu at the bottom if on mobile) Monday – Friday 8am – 8pm.
-Pop-up blockers may have to be disabled.
+We have tech support in office Monday – Friday 8am – 8pm at (877) 903-2777 option 2.